 Laws and regulations on starting a nonprofit organization vary from state to state.
-In this section, we provide a brief general primer to help get you started.

 Resources to assist you in this process include: